naninovel/docs/docs/en/guide/custom-actor-implementations.md

 }
 ```

-Our custom choice handler will now keep the last added choice time and log it in the console, even if the last choice was added in a previous game session loaded from a save slot.
+The custom choice handler will now keep the last added choice time and log it in the console, even if the last choice was added in a previous game session loaded from a save slot.
 You can store any amount of custom data in addition to the built-in actor state this way.
-For the supported serializable data types see [Unity's serialization guide](https://docs.unity3d.com/Manual/script-Serialization.html).
+For supported serializable data types, see [Unity's serialization guide](https://docs.unity3d.com/Manual/script-Serialization.html).